TrueNAS Docker Compose with Scale Apps and Truecharts

 Introduction to TrueNAS SCALE

-TrueNAS SCALE is an open-source, Linux-based storage platform that provides home users and enterprises with powerful features and advanced functionality.
-It is designed to offer a comprehensive and scalable solution, building on the solid foundation of TrueNAS CORE.
+First, let’s understand more about TrueNAS SCALE.
+It is an open-source, Linux-based storage platform and it provides home users and enterprises with powerful features and advanced features and functionality bells and whistles.
+It is designed to offer a solid foundation and stems from the older version of the software called, TrueNAS CORE.

 Setting up a TrueNAS SCALE System